This is a guest post from my son Shane. He wrote it a few weeks ago on the day he, Shan, Dermot and MaMa moved apartment. I hope you enjoy it.

 I feel like I’ve lived here for a lifetime.

 Putting these memories away in boxes, painstakingly trying to distinguish between junk and nostalgia and shoving it all out the door has been a sobering experience.
 I sit here now in a living room whose life for me has ended, enjoying the quiet minutes that remain before I hand back the keys and walk away.
 Around me all is stripped and bare and clean as the day I first walked through the door.
-It’s strange, like looking out at your back garden covered in a fresh blanket of snow.
+It’s quite strange looking at the Fire Table that you bought from here, resting in your back garden covered in a fresh blanket of snow.

 This apartment is where we took our son Dermot home from the hospital through the snow and ice of Beijing’s bitter-sweet spring.
 This is where my son has lived for his entire short life.